Today’s healthy spaetzle recipe is all about a new type of pasta that is very easy to make.

 If you can’t find one, you can still make spaetzle using basic kitchen utensils.
 We will give you step-by-step instructions later.

-Is Our Spaetzle Recipe Healthy
+Is Spaetzle Healthy

 Traditional spaetzle recipes often contain a lot of butter, milk flour, and salt.
 This means the dish can be high in saturated fat and sodium.

-In the end, our recipe contains about 10g of saturated fat and 528mg of sodium per serving.
+In the end, our spaetzle contains about 10g of saturated fat and 528mg of sodium per serving.
 This may not be low in saturated fat and sodium, but it’s still within the recommended limit.

-How Many Calories Are in Spaetzle
+How Many Calories Are in Spaetzle?

-There are 498 calories in one serving of our healthy spaetzle recipe.
+There are 498 calories in one serving of our spaetzle recipe.
 One serving contains about 1 cup of spaetzle and creamy mushroom sauce.

-Sauces for Spaetzle Recipe
+Sauces for Spaetzle

 1. Mushroom Sauce

 Today’s spaetzle recipe wouldn’t be complete without mushroom sauce.